-For the third year in a row, the University’s global mobility program was the largest in Australia.
+The University’s global mobility program is regularly seen as the largest in Australia.
 The report examined 2019 data which means before the COVID-19 pandemic, more of you were going overseas during your degree than students from any other Australian university.

-Despite the travel ban, students have been gaining valuable global experience through virtual programs.
-And with the hope of overseas travel in 2022, it's the perfect time to find out more and plan for an experience of a lifetime.
+Despite the challenges to travel, students have been gaining valuable global experience through virtual programs.
+And now that international travel is back to normal, it's the perfect time to find out more and plan for an experience of a lifetime.